By

 This poem appears on page 38 of NON PLUS ULTRA, Johann Nepomuk Hofzinser, Der Zauber des 19.
 Jahrhunderts, Volume 1, by Magic Christian, published by Volker Huber, Offenbach am Main, in 1998.
 We are most grateful to Prof. mag.
 Christian Stelzel for drawing our attention to Hofzinser’s friendship with Berlioz and this poem, and for granting us permission to reproduce it here.
 Professor Stelzel has also kindly sent us a photocopy of page 16 of the 5 January 1846 issue of Der Wanderer, in which the poem was first published (see below).

 In the poem, entitled “To Hector Berlioz”, which is reproduced here in the original German (see also the transcript of the review in German to which it was appended, which is also available in full English and French translations), Hofzinser recalls meeting Berlioz in France’s capital, where he first learnt to admire him and to love him (lines 1-2).
 He remained true to him in Vienna, where Berlioz was a most celebrated person (lines 3-4).
 He enthusiastically sings Berlioz’s praises as a creative artist: ‘Like a master create heartily for ever and ever! / Word and sounds are at your command. / And should pale envy ever rise up against you / Let that never prevent you from striding forward’ (lines 10-15).
-Using a quotation, he takes up the theme again towards the end of the poem: ‘"Whoever has done justice to the best of his time / He has – my friend, lived for all time." / Oh, always follow your genius! / So great and bold! – so glorifying and stirring!’ (lines 15-18).
+Using a quotation, he takes up the theme again towards the end of the poem: “Whoever has done justice to the best of his time / He has – my friend, lived for all time. / Oh, always follow your genius! / So great and bold! – so glorifying and stirring!” (lines 15-18).

-Hofzinser makes affectionate allusions to Berlioz’s music, notably Roméo et Juliette, and possibly Symphonie fantastique, (lines 19, 20: ‘Sing to us of first love, of the first kiss! – of / Wild passions, stormily’) and Le Carnaval romain (line 21: ‘Sing to us of the joy of the Carnival’).
-He also alludes to Berlioz’s forthcoming visit to Hungary, "the wonderland of the fiery Magyars" (lines 5-10) where the Marche hongroise was first performed on 15 February 1846 and rapturously received in the concert hall (cf. Correspondance Générale no. 1021 and the account in Berlioz’s Memoirs).
+Hofzinser makes affectionate allusions to Berlioz’s music, notably Roméo et Juliette, and possibly the Symphonie fantastique, (lines 19, 20: ‘Sing to us of first love, of the first kiss! – of / Wild passions, stormily’) and Le Carnaval romain (line 21: ‘Sing to us of the joy of the Carnival’).
+He also alludes to Berlioz’s forthcoming visit to Hungary, “the wonderland of the fiery Magyars” (lines 5-10) where the Marche hongroise was first performed on 15 February 1846 and rapturously received in the concert hall (cf. Correspondance Générale nos.
+1021 and 1029, and the account in Berlioz’s Memoirs).
 The poem reads almost as though Hofzinser was anticipating Berlioz’s success there only a few weeks later.

 He ends the poem in a stirring manner, reminiscent of some of Berlioz’s music, such as his Symphonie funèbre et triomphale (lines 22-24): ‘Like Tyrtaeus let songs of freedom ring out! / Sing to us of battles, where in the bloody dance / The heroes fall for the noble fatherland.’

-Here is Hofzinser’s wonderful poem, which like a 19th century miniature painting resembles a compact historical document, and gives a glimpse of Berlioz’s travels and fame in Europe:
+Here is Hofzinser’s poem, which like a 19th century miniature painting resembles a compact historical document, and gives a glimpse of Berlioz’s travels and fame in Europe:

 1 In Frankreichs Hauptstadt hab’ ich Dich begrüßt,